-These tissues are specialized with no intercellular space.
+The nervous tissues are specialized with no intercellular space.
 They are found in the brain, spinal cord, and nerves.
 These are the main components of the nervous system.
-The nervous system function for regulation and controls bodily functions.
+The nervous system function to regulate and controls bodily functions.
 The nervous system consisting two parts- Central Nervous System and the Peripheral Nervous system (We will read about it in a separate post)

 Functions of Nervous Tissue